benjione/iot_webhook_server/README.md

 Once you have the server running, the front page will look the following:
 ![welcome page](pictures/welcome_page.png)

 Next, you have to create an account.
 I recommend to not use one of your real passwords.
-It is encrypted in the database, however, the server has not TLS functionality (yet).
+It is encrypted in the database, however, if you do not use the https functionality (which is harder to set up), your passwords are not encrypted while transferred to the server.
 Once you created an account and logged in, there will appear a new tab, called profile.
 Everything you need happens here.

 ![profile page](pictures/profile.png)